Anne Woolliams: Early life

-Woolliams was born in the English coastal town of Folkestone, Kent on 3 August 1926.
+Woolliams was born in the English coastal town of Folkestone, Kent, on 3 August 1926.
 Her father was a Group Captain in the Royal Air Force and her mother was named Mrs Frank Hawker Woolliams.
 She had one brother and one sister.
 Woolliams was taken by her mother to a ballet class at 3½ years old but her left foot had an instep.
 At the age of five, she began studying dance in Jerusalem.
 Her first teacher had studied under Mary Wigman, before learning classical ballet under Judith Espinosa, Noreen Bush, George Goncharov and Vera Volkova.
 Woolliams passed every major examination at the Royal Academy of Dance before turning 13.

 Early career

 At age 16, she made her professional debut in dance.
 Woolliams joined the Russian Opera and Ballet led by Jay Pomeroy, which was made up of Eastern European expatriates.
 Adopting the stage name Anne de Mohan, she joined Lydia Kyasht Ballet de la Jeunesse Anglaise the following year, and then danced with the small St James's Ballet, a minor Arts Council England touring group for towns lacking decent theatres, with whom she became assistant ballet mistress.
 There, Woolliams became friends with Peter Wright, with the duo dancing together in Alan Carter's comedy ballet The Catch.
 From 1948 on, she danced in the film The Red Shoes as part of a corps de ballet, and in London stage musicals, such as Brigadoon and Paint Your Wagon.
 However, Woolliams was more interested in teaching off-stage.

-She taught in Chicago and Florence while still in her 20s, before taking charge of the ballet syllabus at the Folkwang School in Essen, Germany for seven years between 1956 to 1963, serving as ballet mistress and character artist.
+She taught in Chicago and Florence while still in her 20s, before taking charge of the ballet syllabus at the Folkwang School in Essen, Germany, for seven years between 1956 and 1963, serving as ballet mistress and character artist.
 There, Woolliams met Antony Tudor, who cast her in his Lilac Garden, playing the role of Caroline in the "Episode from His Past".
 She performed in Kurt Jooss' The Green Table, and danced in the Folkwang Tanzstudio ensemble.
 Deciding that she wanted to advance her career, she was invited by John Cranko, the director of Stuttgart Ballet in West Germany who had learnt of Woolliams' ability, invited her to join his institution as ballet mistress responsible for classes and rehearsals in 1963.
 Woolliams mounted Cranko's ballets in major European cities and choreographed ballets.
 She danced as Lady Capulet in Romeo and Juliet and Queen Mother in Swan Lake.